New Orleans Outfall Canals: Hurricane Betsy

 In September 1965, Hurricane Betsy struck the Louisiana coast near New Orleans, causing massive property damage and loss of life.
 While Betsy had similar characteristics of the Standard Project Hurricane, Betsy’s wind field and associated wave action called into question the adequacy of the original design heights for project levees and floodwalls outlined in the 1962 Interim Survey Report.
 As a result, the New Orleans District requested and received permission from the Corps’ Mississippi Valley Division and Corps Headquarters to increase levee and floodwall heights by 1–2 feet across the project network.

 In addition, a Design Memorandum issued in 1968 revealed that the outfall canals needed to be addressed because the existing canal levees did not meet the design heights required by federal design criteria adopted after Hurricane Betsy.
 However, no immediate guidance was given as to how to increase flood protection along the canals and it remained an unresolved issue for over two decades.

 Congress authorized the post-Hurricane-Betsy-modified Barrier Plan when the Flood Control Act of 1965 was passed, positioning the federal government to assume 70 percent of construction costs.
 After authorization, the New Orleans District set out to develop detailed engineering plans, secure the required funding and real estate, and construct project features.
 The District initially estimated that the project would be complete by the mid-to-late 1970s.

 State governmental elected officials, congressional representatives and various local citizen and interest groups met the Barrier Plan with opposition.
 Some opponents feared that the barrier would adversely affect navigation access to the lake, while others cited the possible flooding of the north shore of Lake Pontchartrain when the barriers were closed.
 Also a concern was potential operation and maintenance costs.
 It was the environmental effects of the barrier, however, that caused the most opposition.

-As part of the National Environmental Policy Act (NEPA), the New Orleans District prepared an Environmental Impact Statement (EIS) to address environmental impacts associated with the project and how the Corps would mitigate those impacts.
+As part of the National Environmental Policy Act (NEPA), the New Orleans District prepared an Environmental Impact Statement (EIS) to address the environmental impacts associated with the project and how the Corps would mitigate those impacts.
 In 1975, a local environmental advocacy group challenged the adequacy of the 4-page typewritten EIS in U.S. District Court.

 Judge Charles Schwartz issued an injunction preventing further progress on the barrier option until the Corps revised its EIS.
 He also wrote, however, that upon proper compliance with NEPA, ‘the injunction shall be dissolved and any hurricane plan thus properly presented will be allowed to proceed’.